kusti8/hue-plus/README.md

 # hue-plus
 A Linux driver in Python for the NZXT Hue+
+## Install
+To install it system wide, simply run install.sh as root `sudo ./install.sh` Now it will be available as `hue` and `hue-picker`
 ## Usage
 ```
 usage: hue.py [-h] [-p PORT] [-c CHANNEL]